GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 ### Analysis Module

 The Analysis Module runs linearly -- a single script (`main.py`) processes the data (calling various functions in other files), analyzes the possible user teams, and plots the results.
-Most of the heavy lifting is pushed to functions in files in the `/processing/`, `/allocation/`, and `/plotting/` folders.
+Most of the heavy lifting is pushed to functions in Python scripts in the `/processing/`, `/allocation/`, and `/plotting/` folders.

 As shown by *How to reproduce our numerical and visual results*, the terminal command `python3 main.py` will run the entire analysis module.